bsmith89/midas2-wiki/MIDAS-2.0-Operations.md

 - `site_ratio`: maximum ratio of site depth over genome depth (5.0)
 ```

-The number of samples passing the per-sample site filters is reported in `sample_counts` in the output `snps_info.tsv`.
+The number of samples passing the per-sample site filters is reported in `count_samples` in the output `snps_info.tsv`.

 ### Across-sample site filters (core presets):